lukesnc/arch-wsl/README.md

-# Arch on WSL (Windows Subsystem for Linux)
+# Arch on WSL

-This is how I get my instance of Arch working on WSL.
+This is how I get my instance of Arch working on Windows Subsystem for Linux.

 ## Setep